monjurulkarim/Crash_road_function_dataset/README.md

 # Image Dataset for driving scene classification
-No public datasets are available for training a deep learning neural network to classify crash scenarios with a pre-crash class and the US road functional system.
-This repository addressed this issue by developing two datasets that contain a diverse set of driving scenes with various road types.

 This repository contains 4 different datasets.
 * Crash likelihood classification
 * Road function classification (i.e. interstate, local, etc.)